Top 50+ Scrum Master Interview Questions and Answers for 2025

 47. What does the concept of Confidence Vote mean in Scrum?
 Why is it vital?

-The Confidence Vote gets held at the Program Increment Planning session following the risk analysis.
-It is when all team members assemble and voice their opinions and vote with their fingers on their confidence level in completing the PI Targets.
-The confidence vote can be used only once all the features and user stories get adequately estimated and prioritized.
+The Confidence Vote is held at the Program Increment Planning session following the risk analysis.
+It is when all team members assemble, voice their opinions, and vote with their fingers on their confidence level in completing the PI Targets.
+The confidence vote can be used only once all the features and user stories are adequately estimated and prioritized.
 All work must be clear to all parties involved, with all dependencies and risks clearly defined.

-A vote of confidence can help to create an environment in which people feel comfortable sharing and expressing their ideas.
+A vote of confidence can help create an environment where people feel comfortable sharing and expressing their ideas.
 It boosts team morale because members should feel that their opinions are valued.

 48. Is a daily meeting suggested for all teams, irrespective of their size or experience level?
 Explain.

-A team can evaluate its progress in sticking to the sprint goal during the daily meeting.
-To ensure that all are on the same page, all agile teams should meet frequently.
-They can conduct the meeting in different ways depending on the size as well as the level of experience.
+During the daily meeting, a team can evaluate its progress in sticking to the sprint goal.
+To ensure that everyone is on the same page, all agile teams should meet frequently.
+Depending on their size and level of experience, they can conduct the meeting in different ways.

 • Small and Experienced - A small, experienced team can get together for a brief break or even an informal meeting.